2025 Iran water crisis protests

-The 2025 Iran water crisis refers to a severe escalation of Iran’s long-standing water management challenges, reaching critical levels by mid-2025 (Solar Hijri 1404).
+The 2025 Iran water crisis refers to a sharp worsening of the country's long-standing water management problems, which reached critical levels by mid-2025 (Solar Hijri 1404).
 Residents in many parts of the country particularly marginalized communities have faced acute water shortages, with some areas experiencing water outages lasting up to three consecutive days.
 Combined with an extreme heatwave, the crisis has sparked widespread protests, beginning with student-led demonstrations in May and continuing into July and August, with slogans such as "Water, electricity, life – our basic right."